Trump marks his 78th birthday with a towering 'MAGA' cake and attacks on his 81-year-old rival's age

 Setting on a gold-colored base, the cake featured separate tiers that included a “Make America Great Again” baseball cap and the Club 47 logo, an American flag, the phrase “Born in the USA on Flag Day,” a depiction of Trump golfing and the Oval Office fitted gold frames common in many Trump properties as well as Trump and Republican logos.

 When Trump took the stage, the crowd sang “Happy Birthday” and chanted “USA!
 USA!”
 The layer cake was just for show.
-But backstage, there was a sheet cake with vanilla icing and a gold hue that was served to some members of the presumptive Republican nominee's campaign staff.
+But backstage, there was a sheet cake with vanilla icing that was served to some members of the presumptive Republican nominee's campaign staff.

 The event in Trump’s adopted home state sold out of 5,000 tickets at about $35 apiece, with closer spots to the stage costing $60, according to Club 47 President Larry Snowden.